NSION/nsc3/team-bridge.md

 ### Bi-Directional pipe:

-Bi-Directional pipe combines both elements client and server that need to installed to both end.
-Dataflow point is similar as in case of One-Directional link but but along two pipes, outbound and inbound.
-Communication protocol can be TCP or UDP.
+Bi-Directional pipe combines both elements client and server that need to installed at both end.
+Dataflow point of view it is similar as in case of One-Directional link but along two pipes outbound and inbound directions.

-In order to get this concept working accordingly, Bi-Directional pipe requires two organizations to be created on both servers.
-Inside of NSC3 server organisations can be link together via JontOps tasks.
+In order to get this concept working accordingly, Bi-Directional pipe requires two organizations that need to be created on both servers.
+Inside of NSC3 server those two independent organisations can be link together by JontOps tasks.
 Note that Joint Operations functionality in NSC3 requires dedicated license.

 Pre-requisites for installation:
 - 2 x NSC3 servers installed